 **If your design has two colors in it, simply let the first one dry and then iron on the other stenciled freezer paper.
 I put some parchment/wax paper over my already colored paint so that I wouldn’t spill any over.

-Once that is dry, take off the freezer paper and admire you’re work!!
+Once that is dry, take off the freezer paper and admire your work!!
 I made this to lay on a tray I built (tutorial to come!).
 I can make different burlap painted designs as much as I want and easily switch them out.
-You can even make one for a cookies and milk tray for Santa!
+You can even make one for a cookies and milk tray for Santa.

 So many cute things you can make with a freezer paper stencil, right???
 Inexpensive, easy, and elegant!
 What would you paint on burlap??
 I’d love to see pictures!